stefandezarn/SQL-Portfolio-Project/SQL.md

 ```
 <img width="568" alt="Screenshot 2023-03-08 at 2 56 17 PM" src="https://user-images.githubusercontent.com/116113763/223891490-435cedc1-57e4-46df-91d2-693191e70ef0.png">

+### Produce a list of every ingredient we use and the corresponding number of pizzas ordered which include that ingredient.
 ```
--- We need to order ingredients, list every ingredient and how many pizzas were ordered this year with that indgredient

 WITH m1 as (
 SELECT